NYC Breach of Contract Attorney for Settlement Negotiations, Alternative Dispute Resolution (ADR), and Litigation

 Contract disputes can disrupt business operations and threaten business relationships.
-In some cases, they can also threaten businesses’ viability as a going concern.
+In some cases, they can also threaten the viability of businesses as going concerns.
 However, amicable resolutions are possible in many cases as well—and, oftentimes, it will be in both parties’ best interests to reach a mutually agreeable outcome.
-If your business is facing a contract dispute, NYC breach of contract attorney Daniel Knox can help you pursue the best path forward.
+If your business is facing a contract dispute, NYC breach-of-contract attorney Daniel Knox can help you pursue the best path forward.

 Mr. Knox has extensive experience representing businesses in contract disputes in New York City.
 His experience includes negotiating amicable resolutions that preserve valuable business relationships, representing businesses in contractually mandated alternative dispute resolution (ADR), and representing businesses in court.
 Whether you need to pursue a breach of contract claim or defend against an alleged breach, Mr. Knox can use his experience to efficiently target a favorable resolution in light of the facts and circumstances at hand.